mikegleen/modes/doc/source/configuration.rst

 Location-command Statements
 +++++++++++++++++++++++++++

-The following statements are either unique to the **location** command or are used in a different way from their use with, for example, the **column** command.
+The following statements are either unique to the :ref:`cmd_location` command or are used in a different way from their use with, for example, the :ref:`cmd_column` command.

 .. _location_date: